hanifsgy/SwipeIt/README.md

 - `MATCH_PASSWORD`: The Certificate key used in [Match](https://github.com/fastlane/fastlane/tree/master/match)
 - `CERTIFICATE_USER`: The username for the git being where Match is saving the Certificates.
+- `CERTIFICATE_PASSWORD`: The user's password for the git being where Match is saving the Certificates.
 - `CERTIFICATE_GIT`: The address or the git being where Match is saving the Certificates. (e.g. https://gitlab.com/username/Certificates)

 #### Fabric deployment